-I find that Amex cards are fairly easy to be approved for, for those with excellent credit.
+I find that Amex cards are fairly easy to be approved for, assuming you have excellent credit.
 Just make sure you know that:

-The Hilton Honors Surpass Card has a $95 annual fee (Rates & Fees).
+The Hilton Honors Surpass Card has a $95 annual fee.
 The annual fee isn’t waived for the first year, and you can add authorized users to the card at no extra cost.

-The Hilton Honors Surpass Card offers some bonuses on spending that could make it worth using for your everyday spending.
+The Hilton Honors Surpass Card offers some bonuses that could make the card worth using for your everyday spending.
 The card offers 3-12x points per dollar, depending on what categories you’re spending money in.

-In addition to the actual points, you earn with the card, you can also Hilton Honors Diamond status and/or a free weekend night reward with spending.
+In addition to the actual points you earn with the Surpass Card, you can also earn Hilton Honors Diamond status and/or a free weekend night reward with spending.

-The card offers 12x Hilton Honors points for spending at Hilton properties globally.
+The Hilton Surpass Card offers 12x Hilton Honors points for spending at Hilton properties globally.
 This includes all Hilton brands, from Hampton Inn to Waldorf Astoria.

 I value Hilton points at ~0.5 cents each, so to me, that’s like a 6% return on hotel spending, which is excellent.

 That’s the equivalent of a 3% return on spending in those categories, which is pretty good, though not exceptional, especially compared to some of the other cards out there.

-The card offers 3x points on all other eligible purchases, which I value at a return of ~1.5%.
-On the surface, there are better cards for everyday spending, but as I’ll explain below, there are some tricks to do even better.
+The Hilton Surpass Card offers 3x points on all other eligible purchases, which I value at a return of ~1.5%.
+On the surface there are better cards for everyday spending, but as I’ll explain below, there are some tricks to do even better.

 No Foreign Transaction Fees